 It requires special skills for investigators to take photographs or video during surveillance.
 Private investigators need to get a clear view the subject’s face, who may be with the subject, vehicle, their license plate or activity.
 Surveillance equipment must have date stamps on video footage and photographs to prove when they were shot.
 While it’s important to get good close up photographs or video, an investigator needs to show a panoramic view of the area to indicate the subject’s exact location.

-Washington State investigators performs surveillance on a majority of their cases.
+Washington State Investigators conducts surveillance on a majority of their cases.
 We are skilled at all aspects of surveillance and have the proper equipment to support our client’s needs.
-A majority of services we provide use surveillance to document and support our findings.
+A majority of services we provide use surveillance to document evidence for a case.

 - Personal Security